CodeFromAnywhere/react-with-native/modules/language-types/README.md

 WordMatrix is a matrix that contains as much information about a word as possible in as many languages as possible.
 Easy to use for 1:1 translation

-Besides the keys that are language-agnostic, for every language `key` (See `Language`), there are multiple keys that are connected to that specific language

-- [key]: the latin standard written representation for this word
-- [key]Alternative: the alternative written representation for this word, if any (if the language commonly uses a different script, this can be noted here)
-- [key]Audio: a short audio recording for pronunciation of this word
-- [key]Phonetic: a phonetic representation of pronunciation of this word in this language
-- [key]Examples: An array of examples of usage of this word (can contain both a text and audio)

 @see Language